selgebali/RDM_Workshop/docs/1-Introduction.md

 ---

-# Tutorials
+# Research Data Management Workshops
 {: .fs-8 }
-This workshop is created by Sara El-Gebali and Özlem Özkan We are the research data management team at the MDC
+This is a collection for materials for Research Data Management workshops created by Sara El-Gebali and Özlem Özkan

-Our vision is to support researchers through all phases of research data life cycle (Planning, Data collection, Management and Analysis, Preservation and Sharing), in order to achieve a more effective use of resources, transparency, re-use, participation, accountability and reproducibility in the MDC as well as facilitate collaborative work across institutions.
+> ### Our vision is to support researchers through all phases of research data life cycle (Planning, Data collection, Management and Analysis, Preservation and Sharing), in order to achieve a more effective use of resources, transparency, re-use, participation, accountability and reproducibility in the MDC as well as facilitate collaborative work across institutions.

 {: .fs-6 .fw-300 }